 Crunchyroll is usually associated with streaming anime, but the site also has a manga service.
 When you enter their manga section, it brings up a listing of the service’s most popular titles with a picture to accompany each title.
 There is a way to view all of the titles in alphabetical order, but you don’t get any pictures with this option.

 Crunchyroll’s manga app is available in over 170 countries, with the exception of Japan, China, France, Germany and Italy.
-Depending on the country where a user lives, some of the manga on the service may be region blocked on a title-by-title basis; the most common reason is the Japanese publisher’s relationships in a particular country and their existing licensing situation there.
+Depending on the country where a user lives, some of the manga on the service may be region blocked on a title-by-title basis.
+The most common reason for region blocking is the Japanese publisher’s relationships in a particular country and their existing licensing situation there.

 When it comes to Crunchyroll’s service, free users have very limited access to chapters.
 At best, free users can read the most recent chapter of a series.
 So, unlike the anime portion of the site, which allows free users to watch a new episode a week later and be able to access that episode until the series is removed from the site, the manga side is much more restrictive as to what free users can access.